open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 configured for Delta aggregation temporality while SumObserver and UpDownSumObserver instruments are configured for Cumulative aggregation temporality.
-This basic Processor configuration has no long-term memory requirements because each instrument is passed-through without any conversion.
+This basic Processor configuration has no long-term memory requirements because the instrument temporality matches the aggregation temporality, meaning Accumulations "pass through" the Processor without requiring additional memory for temporality conversion.

 ##### Basic Processor: Memory